grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "I do not think so.
 But it will go much easier for Shakes if we can put the _Prospect_ in motion and lower the deck under --- just run sail-up.
 At that depth the waves will have a lot less effect on the motion of the boat."

-Chips looked up from her work again when she heard this.
+Chips looked up from her work again when she heard this and glared, but did not say anything.

 "Do we have the battery left for that?" asked Percy

-"Ten minutes at a creep speed, maybe?
+"Perhaps ten minutes at a creep speed.
 I believe we can just manage it.
-I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that."
+I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that.
+And with the emergency blow lines pinched, we're taking some rather large risks."

+"You're going to get us all fucking killed!"
+Chips shouted from where she stood in the water, pointing the welding torch at Percy.

-"But if we can run at sail-up depth, we'll also be a much harder to spot target as we head for the depot."
+Percy ignored her and continued on with Hemi.
+"There's risks and there's fucking risks.
+If we run at sail-up depth, we'll be a much harder to spot target as we head for the depot.
+If we run fully up on the surface, we'll be a giant fucking radar target.

-"Ah, fuck ya both, ya leaking assholes!"
-Chips interrupted from where she was standing in the water.
-"Yer determined to fuckin' sink us!
-Are ya forgetting the high-pressure system is fucking depleted?
-I doubt there's enough fuckin' pressure left for a full blow if something goes wrong.
-Fuck --- there's probably also not enough fuckin' power in the batteries to bring us back to the surface with the fuckin' low-pressure system!
-We'll be lucky to fuckin be leapin' out the top of the sail as it lowers away under us heading for the fuckin' bottom!"

-Percy just stared at Chips, her mouth a hard line.

-"I agree, Chips," said Hemi.
-"It is dangerous.
-But so is running slow with engines blaring full-up on the surface if we manage to get the _Gnat_ attached.
-We would be a big fat radar _and_ sonar target.
 We need the advantage lowering the boat down will give us."

-"Aye well, yer both fuckin' suicidal, and murder-fucking-cidal --- since yer trying to drag me down against my will.
-To lower the boat you gotta open the main fuckin' ballast valves, of course.
-What the fuck happens if they don't fuckin' close again though, eh?
-Then we are just letting all the fucking buoyancy out of the boat with no way to put it back."

-"There is no reason to think the valves will not close," Hemi said.

-"And you, Chips, will go double-check those devices our lives depend on before we try this operation," said Percy, her eyes grinding away at Chips.

-"The fuckin' problem," said Chips, furious and exasperated, "is there's no fucking back-up plan --- no fail-safe, no redundancy.
-The boat works perfect-like, or we all fuckin' die.
-Submarinin' is just too fuckin' dangerous for no backup-system."

-"We are not disputing that Chips," said Hemi, as calm as always, "but sinking is only one of the risks we face right now.
-Go check the ballast tank valves --- make sure you are confident they will work the way they are supposed to.
-When you are satisfied they will work, let me know, and we will put the top deck underwater."

 [//]: # (----- invisible character break)

 [//]: # (### Explaining the mating procedure)

-Ten minutes later, Chips climbed up into the control room and reported to Hemi, interspersed with much swearing, that the main ballast valves should work as expected, at least as far as her limited ability to test them without sinking the boat would allow.
-Hemi checked over the state of their batteries and other systems and noted everything with a pencil on a clipboard.
+Ten minutes later, Hemi was checking over the state of the batteries and other systems and making notes with a pencil on a clipboard.
 He got on the external PA and called Shakes to the control room.

 Shakes appeared on the bridge at the top of the _Prospect_'s sail.
 He looked down at Hemi through the open hatch into the control room and called to him,  "Ya fuckin' ready Hemi?"